chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

                 - Change any, e.g. MATLAB, code on the NEW Stim PC, referencing the PP Base Memory Address to...
                     - CFF8 ... e.g. in `initialiseParallelPort.m`

-- [ ] Start subject preparation, items to have ready/available.
+- [ ] Start subject preparation - items to have ready/available.
-    - Label electrodes for EOG (2), ECG (2) and any other (i.e. EMG) electrodes.
-Have some additional ready in case you have to redo them.
+    - Label 4 electrodes for EOG, 2 electrodes for ECG and any other (i.e. EMG) electrodes as required.
+Have some additional electrodes ready in case you have to redo them.
-    - NOTE: Reusable and disposable electrodes are available.
+		- **NOTE:** Reusable and disposable electrodes are available.
     - Electrode gel (in 20ml syringes - use the caulking gun to fill them.)
-We also have 12ml curved tip syringes now available.
+We also have 12ml *curved tip* syringes available.
     - Cut tape ready for attaching electrodes to skin (Tegaderm tape)
-    - Tape for securing electrodes (Micropore tape) and small double-sided discs.
+    - Cut tape for securing electrodes (Micropore tape) and Blenderm tape for attaching cHPI coils.
+	- Small double-sided sticky discs used to secure reusable electrodes.
     - If using an EEG cap, check it over for damaged electrodes.
 Makes sure it's clean and dry.
-    - Set up the Digitizer chair, away from any metal.
-Attach the receiver cube to the back of the chair.
-The cable has to point downwards.
+    - Set up the Digitiser chair, away from any metal.
+Attach the transmitter cube to the back of the chair.
+The **cable has to point downwards**.
-    - The locations of our various consumable items can be found [here]()
+    - See this page for our various consumable items - **[MEG Consumables](meg-consumables.md)**

 - [ ] Check the MSR for any unwanted items that could cause artefacts and remove them.